jmcastagnetto/gbif-pl-dashboard/README.md

 - *Note*: The image URLs in the GBIF metadata (*vide supra*) might not include all the images that exist in the actual full reports.
 Only 7,746 reports have at least one image in the metadata (~13% of entries).

-For those observations without an image in the GBIF metadata, I have used the Wikimedia Commons image from at https://commons.wikimedia.org/wiki/File:No_Image_Available.jpg (Col pr, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons)
+For those observations without an image in the GBIF metadata, I have used the Wikimedia Commons image at https://commons.wikimedia.org/wiki/File:No_Image_Available.jpg (Col pr, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons)

 ## Shiny application

 ### Pre-processing of the data

-In order to have a simple visualization, I've decided to download the dataset up to a given date (2022-07-21), and do some pre-processing to have it ready for display in a dashboard.
+In order to have a have a clean dataset for the visualization, I've decided to download the data up to a given date (2022-07-21) and do some pre-processing to have it ready for display in a dashboard.

 From the downloaded ZIP file (selecting the one containing the Darwin Core metadata), I've used two files: